Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 How long you’ve driven a motorhome

-If you’ve plenty of experience driving motorhomes, you could find you get a cheaper deal.
+If you’ve plenty of experience driving motorhomes, you might get a cheaper deal.

 As you’d expect, expensive vehicles tend to be pricier to insure.
-Classic motorhomes or campers campervans may come with higher premiums.
+Classic motorhomes or campers may also come with higher premiums, both because of their valuable status and the likelihood that they’ll encounter problems caused by old age.

 Your annual mileage

-The higher the mileage, the more you can expect to pay.
+The higher your mileage, the more you can expect to pay.
 If you only use your motorhome occasionally, you could find your insurance is cheaper.

 Additional drivers